FlorenciaRomano/SAP-App/README.md

    git clone https://github.com/FlorenciaRomano/SAP-App.git
    cd SAP-App

+2. In the project Install dependencies: : `npm install`:

+3. you can run: `npm start`:

 ## Available Scripts
 In the project Install dependencies: : `npm install` In the project directory, you can run: `npm start`